About CAP®

 The CAP® 2024 Cohort

 Meet the new cohort of the 2024 Central Florida Chartered Advisor (CAP®) in Philanthropy Study Group!
 CAP® is a designation earned from The American College of Financial Services after the successful completion of three graduate level courses and exams.
 The cohort will engage in monthly meetings which help bring the curriculum to life through multi-sector and multi-discipline discussions about work experiences of existing CAP®s and cohort members.
 It also provides the opportunity to engage with Central Florida philanthropists and national experts on philanthropy.
-F4 Wealth Advisors ShuffieldLowman, Rollins College and The Catholic Foundation provide operational support.
+55 North Private Wealth, ShuffieldLowman, Rollins College and The Catholic Foundation provide operational support.
 The Catholic Foundation provides partial scholarships for Catholic professionals.
 ShuffieldLowman and Edyth Bush Charitable Foundation support Study Group through grants to enhance philanthropy in our Central Florida community.
 The Study Group has increased the CAP® population in Central Florida by over 60%.

 Born and raised in Miami, Jeannette joins the team after spending almost 15 years in Boston, Massachusetts.
 She brings with her an array of fundraising experience, most recently focusing her work in the areas of Planned Giving and Endowment at the WGBH Educational Foundation (Boston’s public television and radio station).
 While at WGBH, Jeannette helped grow the Planned Giving and Endowment programs for the station.